microsoft/Medical-Imaging-AI-RSNA-2021-Demo/1.Load Data/README.md

 ## Creating a Storage account and a blob container
 Creating a storage account and a blob container is easy.
 First, create the storage account following [this tutorial](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).
-Second, create a new blob container by accessing the newly storage account, selecting `Container` in the left hand menu, and clicking `Create`, and finally follow the prompts.
+Second, create a new blob container by accessing the newly created storage account, selecting `Container` in the left hand menu, and clicking `Create`, then follow the prompts.

 ![Create Container](images/create-container-1.png)

 You can also create the blob container using Azure CLI with [az storage account create](https://docs.microsoft.com/en-us/cli/azure/azure-cli-reference-for-storage), or using AzCopy using the [azcopy make](https://docs.microsoft.com/en-us/azure/storage/common/storage-ref-azcopy-make?toc=/azure/storage/blobs/toc.json) command.

 ## Uploading data to Azure
 Next, we need to copy the extracted PADCHEST data into our newly created blob container.
 This can be done easily using [Azure Storage Explorer](https://docs.microsoft.com/en-us/azure/vs-azure-tools-storage-explorer-blobs#managing-blobs-in-a-blob-container).
-If you prefer to use CLI to copy the data this is accomplished with [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-ref-azcopy-copy?toc=/azure/storage/blobs/toc.json).
+If you prefer to use CLI to copy the data, this is accomplished with [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-ref-azcopy-copy?toc=/azure/storage/blobs/toc.json).

 ### Copying using AzCopy
 Before we can copy using AzCopy, we need to create a SAS token.
 To do this, navigate to the blob container, then click `Shared access tokens`.